Osha (A Song of Ice and Fire): Reception

 George R. R. Martin revealed that Osha was one of his favorite characters in the television series and one of the few characters where he preferred the TV counterpart—which he called "younger, more attractive and more dynamic"—over their book counterpart.
 He explained that this preference was mostly due to Natalia Tena's performance, which he continuously praised during the first three seasons of the show.
-As a result, Martin stated that he wanted to reconsider the character's direction in the books and give her more of a dynamic storyline, noting that "the only actress who's really made me rethink a character is Natalia Tena as Osha".
+As a result, Martin stated that he wants to reconsider the character's direction in the books and give her more of a dynamic storyline, noting that "the only actress who's really made me rethink a character is Natalia Tena as Osha".

 Although the episode "Book of the Stranger" was met with widespread critical acclaim, Osha's death in the episode was met with mostly negative criticism.
-Her death has been regarded as unnecessary and pointless to the plot by numerous critics, who complained about the character's possible potential.
+Her death has been regarded as unnecessary and pointless to the plot by numerous critics, who complained about the character's possible potential, later claiming her death did not serve either a purpose or plot point in the show.
 "Osha really deserved a larger role in season six and while she would inevitably have died eventually, this really wasn't the right send-off for her," wrote Robin Baxter for WhatCulture.
 Critics also complained the only reason for Osha's shocking return was to have her killed off instead of being entirely written out of the show.
 Her death has also been remarked as both pointless and random by Screen Rant.
 Mike Rougeau for IGN believed Osha's death at the hands of Ramsay Bolton was unjust, and that the character deserved better since being absent for the past two seasons.